cs31415/cs31415.github.io/writings/nyc-diary.md

 ![Harry Potter and the Cursed Child](../../../img/harry-potter-cursed-child.jpg)
 <span class="credit">Harry Potter and the Cursed Child</span>

 Only Shonu knows the context and story of this play, having read the screenplay thrice.
 However, the special effects are mind blowing and the acting is high class.
 The story is about Harry Potter's child Elvis Potter who travels through time to prevent a death.
 I hadn't expected the effects to be so slick, that too from so close to the stage.
 The combination of the effects and the class of the actors creates a highly convincing illusion.
 We are engrossed for the entire 3.5 hours.
 At times the effects transcend the stage and enter the audience space.
 The scene near the interval where Voldemort's ghostly apparitions swirl high above the stage and over the audience is particularly chilling.
 All the actors are brilliant.
 The transitions between scenes are pin point and done without missing a beat.
-The lighting and music are instrumental towards creating an aura of believability.
-Full *paisa vasool*.
+The lighting and music are instrumental towards creating an aura of believability. *Paisa vasool*.

 Play ends at 10:30pm.
 Walk back through Times Square.
 Insane energy and bustle.
 No place like New York City in the whole world.
 Nothing comes close to this level of energy.
 Not European cities.
 Not Hong Kong.
 Not Singapore.
 Times Square is permanently on Red Bull.
-Makes Santa Monica 3rd street seem like a quaint village.

 #### Day 7: 14th June 2024:

 We decide to go to Columbia University where Kamini is doing CEO program.
 Unfortunately, the university is closed to the public probably due to the recent Gaza protests and she never applied for campus access.
 The campus itself is right in the middle of the city similar to UCLA.
-We walk around, find a shady area with benches and relax for some time before heading back to 24th street for lunch at Junoon, MasterChef Vikas Khanna's Michelin star restaurant.
+We walk around, find a shady area with benches and relax for some time before heading back to 24th street for lunch at *Junoon*, MasterChef Vikas Khanna's Michelin star restaurant.

 The ambience is elegant but not over the top.
 We order beverages.
 I take saffron delight, Shonu takes cilantro and Mom takes Mint drink.
 My drink had orange, mango and saffron notes.
 Refreshing.
 The others drinks are also refreshing I gather.

 It is a 3 course lunch.
 We get to each pick one item per course which they will bring out one course at a time.
-Starters: I have kurkure bhindi, Shonu has lasooni gobi, Mom has baingan chaat.
+Starters: I have *kurkure bhindi*, Shonu has *lasooni gobi*, Mom has *baingan chaat*.
 We share.
-Baingan chaat is eggplant slices ka bhajiya with light spice.
-Lasooni gobi is soft and has subtle hints of garlic.
-Kurkure bhindi consists of thin crispy slices of bhindi well fried and accompanied by a sweetish and savory tomato based sauce.
+Baingan chaat is eggplant slices *ka bhajiya* with light spice. *Lasooni gobi* is soft and has subtle hints of garlic. *Kurkure bhindi* consists of thin crispy slices of *bhindi* well fried and accompanied by a sweetish and savory tomato based sauce.

 ![Junoon](../../../img/junoon.jpg)
 <span class="credit">Junoon</span>

-For the main course: me and Shonu have achari paneer, and Mom has Nadru kofta, made from lotus root with a gravy.
+For the main course: me and Shonu have *achari paneer*, and Mom has *nadru kofta*, made from lotus root with a squash and tomato based gravy.
 All well presented and delicately yet distinctively spiced.
-The paneer is freshly made and soft, the achari gravy mildly spicy and sour.
-The kofta is soft and mildly savory with some sweet notes.
-The naan has egg so we get roti and hara bhara paratha.
+The *paneer* is freshly made and soft, the *achari* gravy mildly spicy and sour.
+The *kofta* is soft and mildly savory with some sweet notes.
+The *naan* has egg so we get *roti* and *hara bhara paratha*.
 Both are freshly made and soft with a hint of crispiness.

-Desserts: I have maa ki kheer, a creamy textured, slightly sweet and rich rice pudding with caramelized almonds and banana.
-Shonu has kulfi – four flavors on sticks presented in a beautiful decorated wooden stand, each shaped differently.
-The flavors are mango, rose, saffron and ube malai.
+Desserts: I have *maa ki kheer*, a creamy textured, slightly sweet and rich rice pudding with caramelized almonds and banana.
+Shonu has *kulfi* – four flavors on sticks presented in a beautiful decorated wooden stand, each shaped differently.
+The flavors are mango, rose, saffron and *ube malai*.
 It is creamy, stretchy and soft per Shonu.
 Mom has sorbet sampler – mango, coconut and guava, which melts in the mouth.

 Overall, the meal is very well conceived and executed although it caters to a Western palate in terms of spice levels.
 4.8 stars.